Blendify/blender-manual/blender_docs/manual/rigging/armatures/editing/sketching.rst

 - `Drawing Chains`_ (called "strokes").
 Each stroke corresponds to a chain of bones.
 - `Converting to Bones`_, using different methods.

-**The point of view is important**, as it determines the future bones' roll angle: the Z axis of a future bone will be aligned with the view Z axis of the 3D view in which you draw its "parent" stroke (unless you use the* *Template* converting method...).
+The **point of view** is important, as it determines the future bones' roll angle: the Z axis of a future bone will be aligned with the view Z axis of the 3D view in which you draw its "parent" stroke (unless you use the *Template* converting method...).
-Strokes are drawn in the current view plane passing through the 3D cursor, but you can create somewhat "3D" strokes using the* *Adjust* drawing option in different views (see below).
+Strokes are drawn in the current view plane passing through the 3D cursor, but you can create somewhat "3D" strokes using the *Adjust* drawing option in different views (see below).

-If you enable the small* *Quick Sketch* option, the two steps are merged into one: once you have finalized the drawing of a stroke (see `Drawing Chains`_), it is immediately converted to bones (using the current active method) and deleted.
+If you enable the small *Quick Sketch* option, the two steps are merged into one: once you have finalized the drawing of a stroke (see `Drawing Chains`_), it is immediately converted to bones (using the current active method) and deleted.
 This option makes bone sketching quick and efficient, but you lose all the advanced stroke editing possibilities.

-**Sketches are not saved into Blender files**, so you can't interrupt a sketching session without losing all your work!
+Sketches are **not** saved into Blender files, so you can't interrupt a sketching session without losing all your work!
-Note also that the* sketching is common to the whole Blender session, i.e. there is only one set of strokes (one sketch) in Blender, and not one per armature, or even per file...
+Note also that the sketching is common to the whole Blender session, i.e. there is only one set of strokes (one sketch) in Blender, and not one per armature, or even per file...